Nick Ferrari 7am - 10am

 The R number stands for the rate of infection.
 It represents the average number of people one infected person passes a virus on to.

-It is used to describe the rate of infection of all viruses and needs to be decreasing before current lockdown measures can be lifted.
+It is used to describe the rate of infection of all viruses and needs to be decreasing before any lockdown measures can be lifted.

 Keeping the rate "as low as we possibly can" is vital for beating coronavirus.
 If R is above 1 then people will pass it on to more than one individual on average, meaning the spread of the virus is accelerating.

-However, if it is below 1 it means that people are passing on the virus to less than one other person on average, meaning overall the rate of infection and therefore the number of people with the virus, will begin to decrease.
+However, if it is below 1 it means that people are passing the virus on to fewer than one other person on average, meaning the rate of infection, and therefore the number of people with the virus, will begin to decrease.

 In March, at the peak of coronavirus' infection rate, R stood at around 3.
-But since social distancing measures were introduced it has now dropped below 1 and stands between 0.5 and 0.75.
+But after social distancing measures were introduced it then dropped below 1 to between 0.5 and 0.75.

 Why is the R rate so important?